lilianchen1/aA_news_reader/README.md

 1. `>> rails server`
 2. go to `localhost:3000`

 Note: if running rails 4, generate secret key value.
 Refer to [this entry] on stack overflow.
+Postgres must be running on your local machine.

 [this entry]: http://stackoverflow.com/questions/22268669/deprecation-warning-you-didnt-set-config-secret-key-base